 Click column header to sort

-World Wildlife Fund (WWF), the world’s leading conservation organization, seeks a U.S. Government Relations Spring 2018 Intern.
-The U.S. Government Relations Department of the World Wildlife Fund is seeking part-time to full-time interns for policy research, analysis, and outreach.
+World Wildlife Fund (WWF), the world’s leading conservation organization, seeks a U.S. Government Relations Summer 2020 Intern.
+The U.S. Government Relations unit of the World Wildlife Fund is seeking part-time to full-time interns for policy research, analysis, and outreach.
 Given the diversity of issues that the USGR staff covers, research, and analysis may entail working with legislation, regulations, and potentially court cases.
 By contrast research, analysis, and support may include assessment of government agencies' roles, policies, and positions on issues relating to WWF's mission, or writing of brief materials about U.S. government agencies.
 Outreach may entail covering congressional hearings and markups, and preparing and attending congressional, administration, and/or NGO coalition briefings.
 Subject matter will cover many of the issues in which WWF is involved, including biodiversity conservation (e.g., endangered species and habitat protection), natural resource management (e.g., fisheries, forestry, and agriculture), environment and security, climate change, and energy.